-The Department of Special Collections is divided between two buildings, the Harvey S. Firestone Library and the Seeley G. Mudd Library.
-Researchers interested in Princeton University records and Public Policy papers will likely want to visit the Mudd Library, while the rest of our collections are housed in Firestone Library.
-The two buildings are both situated on Princeton University campus, and are just a short walk from each other.
+Items held by the department of Special Collections can be found in two physical locations: Harvey S. Firestone Library's C-Floor and the Seeley G. Mudd Manuscript Library.
+Researchers interested in Princeton University Archives and Public Policy papers can find materials at the Mudd Library, while the rest of our collections are housed in Firestone Library.
+The two buildings are both on the Princeton University campus, and less than half a mile from each other.

-Getting to Campus
+Getting to Campus & Accommodations

-An excellent transportation network of bus, rail and highways puts Princeton within easy reach (an hour or less) of major urban centers.
-International airports are located in Philadelphia, Newark and New York.
+Princeton University, located in the heart of Princeton, New Jersey, welcomes visitors to its campus.
+Full details on travel options are found on the University's website, and an excellent transportation network of bus, rail and highways puts Princeton within easy reach (an hour or less) of major urban centers.
+International airports are located in Philadelphia, Newark, and New York.
 Bus and train stations to these cities are adjacent to campus.

 - Free visitor campus parking

-- Visiting Mudd Library, metered parking is located on Olden and William Streets and Prospect Avenue.
+- Visiting Mudd Library: metered parking is located on Olden and William Streets and Prospect Avenue.

-- Visiting Special Collections at Firestone Library, metered parking is located on Nassau Street.
+- Visiting Special Collections at Firestone Library: metered parking is located on Nassau Street.